Aryanxfa/Feather-Project-Aroma-Installer/README.md

 4. **Performance Optimization:** Feather Project includes various tweaks and optimizations to improve the performance of your device.
 It fine-tunes system parameters, manages resource allocation, and applies other optimizations to enhance overall speed, responsiveness, and efficiency.

 5. **Security Enhancements:** This project incorporates security-focused features to help protect your device and data.
-It provides options for enabling additional security measures such as encrypted storage, secure boot, and app permissions management, allowing you to have better control over your device's security posture.
+It provides options for enabling additional security measures such as app permissions management, allowing you to have better control over your device's security posture.

-6. **Regular Updates:** The Feather Project team is committed to providing timely updates to ensure compatibility with the latest Android versions, security patches, and bug fixes.
+6. **Regular Updates:** The Feather Project team is committed to providing timely updates to ensure compatibility with the security patches, and bug fixes.
 Regular updates help keep your device up-to-date and provide a stable and reliable user experience.